franciscovillaescusa/CAMELS/docs/source/camels_library.rst

    cd CAMELS/library
    python setup.py install

-If you want to have more control on where the libraries are install we recommend instead:
+If you want to have more control on where the libraries are installed, we recommend instead:

 .. code-block:: bash